Two-dimensional FrBD friction models for rolling contact: extension to linear viscoelasticity: Numerical simulations

 Additional simulations were conducted to investigate the rolling contact system's response to a sinusoidal slip input, generally modelled as

 Figures~\ref{fig:trans2} and~\ref{fig:trans3} visualise the tangential forces and vertical moment for $\bar{\bm{\sigma}} = (0.04, 0.08)$ and $(\omega_1,\omega_2) = (50,0)$, $(\omega_1,\omega_2) = (50,100)$ $\textnormal{m}^{-1}$, respectively.
 The trends confirm the previous analysis: whilst the simplest model reproduces the input oscillations almost immediately, the more sophisticated FrBD$_2$-GM and FrBD$_3$-GM introduce additional delay effects that are not adequately captured by standard rheological representations.
 This discrepancy is particularly pronounced for the vertical moment, which is consistent with the observations reported in Sect.~\ref{sect:SS}.
+From a frequency-domain viewpoint, the observed differences may be explained by recalling that a GM element exhibits a storage and loss modulus that vary with excitation frequency (see Appendix~\ref{app:param}).
+The sinusoidal slip input, therefore, probes the effective complex modulus of the bristle element.
+Whilst the FrBD$_1$-KV model behaves essentially as a single-pole low-pass filter, the higher-order GM representations introduce multiple poles associated with distinct relaxation times, resulting in amplitude attenuation and phase lag that depend on the spectral content of the imposed slip variation.

+The phenomena discussed above have profound repercussions on the dynamics of road vehicles.
+Indeed, they imply that, in tyres, rapid manoeuvres or high-frequency excitation -- such as those encountered during braking on rough surfaces or wheel shimmy phenomena -- may activate viscoelastic mechanisms that remain essentially invisible in first-order models.
+More generally, the rheological order becomes particularly relevant when the characteristic time scales of vehicle manoeuvres are comparable to the intrinsic material relaxation times.
+Under slow quasi-static conditions, all formulations collapse to nearly identical responses; however, in highly dynamic scenarios, the simplified FrBD$_1$-KV model may underestimate transient peaks in forces and moments.
+Since such peaks are known to influence stability margins in lateral dynamics and braking performance, incorporating experimentally identified relaxation spectra may improve predictive accuracy without altering the underlying friction law.